Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 \begin{subsection}{Statement of the theorem} Write $x = \pi^{\mu}w$ and note that for $\mu$ dominant, condition \eqref{E:reuman} reduces to $w \in W \ba \bigcup_{T \subsetneq S} W_T$.
 In this paper, we replace the condition on the conjugate of $w$ appearing in \eqref{E:reuman} with two different hypotheses.
 Namely, we will require $w$ itself to be of full support, and that the product $\eta_2^{-1}(x)\eta_1(x)$ is length additive.

 As such, we shall often restrict ourselves to considering elements $x = \pi^{\mu}w$ such that any reduced expression for $w$ contains all simple reflections.
-It will be useful to have more descriptive terminology to refer to this simplified version of condition \eqref{E:reuman} on an affine Weyl group element, which we now introduce. \begin{defn} Let $w \in W$.
-If $w \in W \ba \bigcup_{T \subsetneq S} W_T$, then $\supp(w)=S$.
-For $x = \pi^{\mu}w \in \widetilde{W}$, we say that $x$ is of \textit{Reuman type} if $\supp(w) = S$. \end{defn} We make no restriction on $\mu$ in the definition of Reuman type, but rather this is solely a condition on the finite part of $x \in \widetilde{W}$.
-In addition, the reader should note that $x$ being of Reuman type is only sufficient for non-emptiness in the case of $\mu$ dominant.
+It will be useful to have more descriptive terminology to refer to this simplified version of condition \eqref{E:reuman} on an affine Weyl group element, which we now introduce. \begin{defn} Let $x = \pi^{\mu}w \in \widetilde{W}$, where $w \in W$.
+If $\supp(w) = S$, we say that $x$ is \textit{full}. \end{defn} Observe that $x \in \widetilde{W}$ being full is solely a condition on the finite part of $x$.
+In addition, the reader should note that $x$ full is only sufficient for non-emptiness in the case of $\mu$ dominant.
 In general one must consider the conjugate of $w$ specified by \eqref{E:reuman}.